Updated: Aug 26

 The answer is synaptic plasticity.
 This term describes the persistent changes in the strength of connections – called synapses – between brain cells.
 These connections can be made stronger or weaker depending on when and how often they have been activated in the past.
 Active connections tend to get stronger, whereas those that aren’t used get weaker and can eventually disappear entirely. (para.
 2-3)

-In exploring memory and the biology of memory formation, Kandel et al. (2014) share that explicit (declarative) memory includes “facts and events, people, places, and objects” while implicit (nondeclarative) memory, includes “perceptual and motor skills.”
-Kandel et al. (2014) state that explicit memory in humans requires the hippocampus and adjacent cortex as well as involves conscious awareness while implicit memory “does not require conscious awareness and relies mostly on other brain systems: namely, the cerebellum, the striatum, the amygdala.”
-It is important note that “memory storage is not the result of a linear sequence of events that culminates in an indelible, long-term memory” as shared by Kandel et al. (2014).
-They describe memory storage as “the dynamic outcome of several interactive processes: encoding or acquisition of new information, short-term memory, intermediate-term memory, consolidation of long-term memory, maintenance of long-term memory, and destabilization and restabilization of memory in the course of retrieving, updating, and integrating a given memory with other memories.”
+In exploring memory and the biology of memory formation, Kandel et al. (2014) share that explicit (declarative) memory includes “facts and events, people, places, and objects” while implicit (nondeclarative) memory includes “perceptual and motor skills.”
+Kandel et al. (2014) state that explicit memory in humans requires the hippocampus and adjacent cortex, and involves conscious awareness while implicit memory “does not require conscious awareness and relies mostly on other brain systems: namely, the cerebellum, the striatum, the amygdala” (p. iv).
+It is important to note that “memory storage is not the result of a linear sequence of events that culminates in an indelible, long-term memory” as shared by Kandel et al. (2014).
+The authors describe memory storage as “the dynamic outcome of several interactive processes: encoding or acquisition of new information, short-term memory, intermediate-term memory, consolidation of long-term memory, maintenance of long-term memory, and destabilization and restabilization of memory in the course of retrieving, updating, and integrating a given memory with other memories" (2014, p.vii).

 So, how do we form memories?

 The memory process has three stages: (a) encoding, (b) storage, and (c) retrieval (Melton, 1963) (see Figure 2, Queen’s University).
-Attention and consolidation are both critical to the memory.
-According to Chun and Turk-Browne, (2007), “Attention and memory cannot operate without each other.”
-Just as important, it is through memory consolidation that new information which has been encoded is stabilized in the “storage of enduring memories.”
-(Roesler & McGaugh, 2019).
+Attention and consolidation are both critical to memory.
+According to Chun and Turk-Browne, (2007), “Attention and memory cannot operate without each other” (p.
+177).
+Just as important, it is through memory consolidation that "new informationis stabilized to result in storage of enduring memories” (Roesler & McGaugh, 2019).

 McDermott ad Roediger (2021), define these three stages of memory as follows: